-This salad has become a family favorite.
+My Keto Broccoli Cauliflower Salad has become a family favorite.
 I first introduced it during a church picnic and it’s now requested often.
 What’s not to love about a salad that is rich in flavors and gives us the benefits of raw vegetables?
 The combination of broccoli and cauliflower go very well together, and if we can throw bacon into the mix?
-Well, that made this low carb keto broccoli and cauliflower salad even better.
+Well, that makes it this keto broccoli and cauliflower salad that much more special.

 Cruciferous vegetables like broccoli and cauliflower are a powerhouse for vitamin C and a great source of manganese.
 Over the years, researchers have also identified a number of substances in cruciferous vegetables that have shown anti-cancer properties like isothiocyanates, and phytochemicals.

 These facts just further encourage enjoying this low carb keto broccoli cauliflower salad.

 I’ve seen versions of this salad floating in the internet.
 Unfortunately, many are loaded with sugar.
 Adding sugar just makes no sense to me and just blocks a lot of the great properties in these vegetables.

 Which is why a recipe like this low carb keto broccoli cauliflower salad was in order.

 This recipe uses full fat mayonnaise and sour cream.
 Since going low carb and becoming a fat ketone burner, versus a sugar burner, I’ve learned how to embrace fats.
 I find that my brain functions so much better using ketones as fuel.